Charmungo98/project1-ivar-the-boneless/README.md

   1. Log in to GitHub and locate the [GitHub Repository](https://github.com/).

   2. At the top of the Repository, locate the Settings button on the menu.

-     - Alternatively click [here](https://raw.githubusercontent.com/) for a GIF demostration of the process.

   3. Scroll down the Settings page until you locate the Pages section.